-Child may require an open-heart surgery if his or her heart defect can't be fixed be the catheter procedure.
+A child may require an open-heart surgery if his or her heart defect can't be fixed be the catheter procedure.
 At times one surgery is not enough to repair the defect completely.
 In that case, the child may require more surgeries over months or years to fix the problem completely.

-An open-heart surgery is performed to:
+Open-Heart surgery is performed to:

-- Close the holes in the heart wall ,with stitches or a patch
+- Close the holes in the heart wall, with stitches or a patch

 - Repair or replace heart valves